ancasicolica/ark-multiplayer/README.md

 # ark-multiplayer
-Enables multiplayer mode for ARK
+Enables multiplayer mode for ARK.
+Currently only experimential.